Cairo Metro Line 3: To other forms of transit

 Line 3 riders can access Egyptian National Railways long-haul and short-haul domestic passenger service via transfer to Line 2 or Line 1 and debarkation at Al-Shohadaa Station near Ramses Station and the line terminus at Adly Mansour which has the Cairo-Suez line.
 Cairo Transport Authority buses and private microbus services are also nearby.

 The Cairo LRT is a commuter rail line linking the New Administrative Capital with Cairo.
 The line starts at Adly Mansour Station at Al Salam City providing a transfer to the Cairo Metro Line 3, and splits into two branches at Badr station.
 The northern branch runs parallel to the Regional Ring Road, reaching 10th of Ramadan City.
 The southern branch connects to the New Administrative Capital.
 Intermediate cities along the train's route include Obour, El Shorouk, and Future City.

 Line 3 is also slated to connect to both Monorail projects in the Greater Cairo Area.
-The East of Nile (New Administrative Capital) Monorail will meet Line 3 at Stadium station, which will serve as the monorail's terminus.
-The West of Nile (6th of October City) Monorail will eventually connect to Line 3 in Wadi El-Nile station, part of the line's western expansion plans of phase 3C.
+The East Nile (New Administrative Capital) Line terminates at Stadium station, while the West Nile (6th of October City) Line will eventually connect to Line 3 in Wadi El-Nile station, part of the line's western expansion plans of phase 3C.